How To Turn Off iMessage On Your Mac

 Once enabled, no notifications, including iMessage notifications, will disrupt you.

+Sometimes you need to do more than just mute or turn off iMessage on your Mac and you’ll need to logout.
 If you want to sign out of iMessage on your Mac, you can do so in the Messages app.
-Here’s how:
+Here’s how to disconnect iMessage on your Mac:

 1. Open the Messages app on your Mac.